 Here is my stencil ready to go.
 You can see it’s not quite as wide as my wood.
-My project is 24″ long, but with the Cricut mats, their max is 23 1/2″.
+My project is 24″ long, but the long Cricut mats have a max of 23 1/2″.
 It’s still close enough I can eyeball it.

 And I plan to put something else on the bottom of this sign, so I’m aligning the stencil with the top.
 If I didn’t have other plans for the bottom, I would have made the stencil 11″ tall, the same as my board.

 Having the stencil the same size saves a lot of time and headache getting it straight.

 After your stencil is cut and your letters are weeded out, we need to transfer it to your project.
 We do this with transfer tape.

 TIP: Clear contact paper is cheaper and easier to work with than most vinyl transfer tapes.

 So for bigger projects, I want my contact paper larger than my stencil.
 Only peel the backing off of the end edge of the contact paper.

 Then stick that edge down to your surface and the edge of your stencil to keep them both from moving.
 As you slowly peel the backing off the contact paper, use your Cricut scraper to push the contact paper down the center of your stencil.

 Stop every few inches to also run your scraper from the center out to the edges to help prevent bubbles.
 Work your way down until the contact paper is covering the stencil.

 Cut off the end of the contact paper and trim up the edges around your stencil.